Probiotic side effects sometimes happen. They are mostly mild. What are the reasons for such side effects?

 In addition, some probiotic bacteria promote the removal of toxins and heavy metals.
 The body naturally uses several exit routes for eliminating toxins, heavy metals, and waste.
 Therefore, some probiotic side effects are believed to be associated with this elimination process.

-- Breathing: Running nose, coughing, sneezing, sore throat; a flue-like feeling
+- Breathing: running nose, coughing, sneezing, sore throat, flue-like feeling

-Generally, the longer and stronger the reaction, the more the body needs cleansing.
-In such casses, lower the probiotic dose to ease symptoms.
+In many cases, the longer and stronger the reaction, the more the body needs cleansing.
+In such cases, lower the probiotic dose to ease symptoms.

 Probiotic side effects

-This is not a comprehensive collection of all possible side effects of probiotics, but it lists common symptoms.
+This is not a comprehensive collection of all possible side effects of probiotics, but it lists common ones.
+As for detox symptoms, some specialists recommend adding the following to lessen side effects:

 - If there is much to clean up in the digestive tract, symptoms can be uncomfortable